Fred Whittingham: Coaching career

 Throughout Whittingham's coaching career he held various assistant coaching positions in both the NFL and the college football ranks.
 After retiring from the NFL he began coaching at the high school level.
 In 1972, as the first-year head coach of the Alhambra (CA) Moors, Whittingham led the team to an 8-1 record and into a pre-CIF playoff game.

-Whittingham returned to Brigham Young University, in 1973 to coach under Lavell Edwards.
+Whittingham returned to BYU, in 1973 to coach under Lavell Edwards.
 He coached the linebackers and later became the defensive coordinator.
 After his time at BYU he left to coach in the NFL where he spent nine years with the Los Angeles Rams.
 He returned to college football in 1992 to be the defensive coordinator at Utah.
 While he was the defensive coordinator for Utah he hired his son, Kyle Whittingham, to coach the linebackers.
-After three years at Utah he left again to coach in the NFL and his son Kyle replaced him as defensive coordinator.
+After three years at Utah he left again to coach in the NFL and Kyle replaced him as defensive coordinator.

-After spending three years with the Oakland Raiders he returned to Utah to coach under his son Kyle as the linebackers coach.
+After spending three years with the Oakland Raiders he returned to Utah to coach under his son, Kyle, as the linebackers coach.
 He continued in that position until 2001 when he was fired by coach Ron McBride, at which time he encouraged his son to stay on as the defensive coordinator.
 Whittingham retired from coaching after leaving Utah.

 Family and death

 While at BYU, Whittingham met and married Nancy Livingston, a cheerleader and BYU student from California.
 Together they have four sons and two daughters.
-Later in life Whittingham converted to the Church of Jesus Christ of Latter-day Saints, the same church that his wife was a member of and the same church that runs BYU.
+Later in life Whittingham converted to the Church of Jesus Christ of Latter-day Saints, the same church that his wife was a member of and the church that sponsors BYU.

-His oldest son Kyle Whittingham played in the NFL and became the football head coach for the University of Utah.
-Fred's second son, Cary, also played in the NFL, notably on the Los Angeles Rams with his brother Kyle as a teammate and Fred as his coach.
+His oldest son, Kyle Whittingham, played in the NFL and became the football head coach for the University of Utah.
+Fred's second son, Cary, also played in the NFL, notably on the Los Angeles Rams with Kyle as a teammate and Fred as his coach.

 Whittingham died on October 27, 2003, in a hospital in Provo, Utah of complications from back surgery.